Aureuma/GitKat/README.md

 - `gk push`: force-push the current branch of each repo in the current directory.
 - `gk rewrite`: rewrite identity metadata and/or blob contents using a Rust gitoxide (gix) rewriter.
 - `gk github-emails --token <token>`: find contribution emails across GitHub repos you can access.
+- `gk verify-rewrite`: compare rewrite output against `git-filter-repo` across real repositories.

 ## Rewrite notes

 `gk rewrite` preserves the existing behavior of `rewrite.sh`, including case-aware blob mapping and commit metadata rewrites.
-It builds and runs a Rust helper (gitoxide/gix) on first use, so you need a Rust toolchain (`cargo`) available alongside Git.
+The rewrite engine is implemented directly in Rust using gitoxide (gix).

 Examples: